Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | Hours: 24 hours | Entrance: Free

-Explore a 3.3-mile trail to one of the most unique waterfalls and coolest hikes in Utah.
+This 3.3-mile trail leads to one of the most unique waterfalls in Utah.
 The Salt Lake City Donut Falls Trail brings eager hikers to an enclosed cave with an opening just big enough for a gaping waterfall to seep through.

 There may be an accumulated pool at the bottom of the falls in the summer months, so don’t forget to bring your bathing suit!
 If visiting Donut Falls in the winter, you may want to bring microspikes, as the snow can be as deep as a few feet.